joe-jngigi/joe_jngigi_beta/docs/ai_md.md

 # <p style = "color: cyan; font-size: 36px; ">Integrating with Gemini</p>

-We have noted that I am using **Vercel AI SDK** and **useChat()**. useChat enables **streaming**, In this context of useChat, streaming refers to the continuous flow of chat messages from your AI provider.
+We have noted that I am using **Vercel AI SDK** and **useChat()**. useChat enables **streaming**.
+In the context of useChat, streaming refers to the continuous flow of chat messages from your AI provider.
 Imagine it like a live feed of messages being sent one after another, instead of receiving them all at once in a big chunk. **useChat** connects with the `api/chat/route.ts` route, where we have implemented the **Google Gemini API** key.

 In the API route, we implement the [**GoogleGenerativeAIStream**](https://sdk.vercel.ai/docs/api-reference/providers/google-generative-ai-stream).
 The GoogleGenerativeAIStream function is a utility that transforms the output from Google's Generative AI SDK into a **ReadableStream**.
 It uses **AIStream** under the hood, applying a specific parser for the Google's response data structure.